tuongpx/master-cicd/git/README.md

     - `Hotfix branches` (hotfix/*) → For urgent production fixes.
 Created from master, then merged back into both master and develop.

 #### Create and Switch Branches
-Create a new branch named feature-a:
+Create a new branch named feature-a.
 ```bash
 git branch feature-a
 ```